gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 IP-1
 IP-n ansible_user=cisco ansible_ssh_pass=cisco

-[superset-group-1:children]
-[device-group-1]
-[device-group-2]

-[superset-group-2:children]
-[device-group-3]
-[device-group-n]

 ```
 ### Edit inventory file
 - Edit your default inventory file: /etc/ansible/hosts
 - Find out your IOS and XR router mgmt IP addresses.
 Plug them in the file below.
-- For editing, you may use your favorite method.
+- For editing, you may use your favorite method (vi or nano).
 Below one is just an example.
 - Edit below text with correct IP addresses and copy/paste the text at Ubuntu $ prompt, to append to /etc/ansible/hosts file.
 - Our entries are: